 “The business has actually grown because of the pandemic, with lots of companies investing in rebrands and marketing, and lots of work via start-ups from people who’re sat at home with great ideas and want to make them happen.”

 Despite the powerful reputations of London-centric design agencies, Capryce appreciated the better work-life balance and picturesque surroundings of an agency local to the Bournemouth area.

 There was also the exciting opportunity to join an emerging brand and help develop it further: “Good jobs can be anywhere now, and I always knew when I was at uni that there were really good agencies in London.
 But there are actually so many great companies around you locally too, they just aren’t spoken about as much.

 “At St James Studio, we’re working on a lot of projects, including a re-brand for an international engineering company, hoarding designs for a local construction company working on a new Marriott hotel site, and a fundraising project for a charity called Boo, which saw us design fundraising postcards to help children in Africa.

 “It was an easy decision to stay here, as I already felt really comfortable, and I’d learned the agency landscape of the town.
 I’d already made a home here and I still love it.
 They’re scattered far and wide now, but when I was studying at AUB, my friends lived only a few doors away.
 We had the beach, the nightlife was amazing, and it just felt so comfortable so quickly.
-Nowadays, I’ve gotten myself a paddleboard, so I’m definitely going to stay!”
+Nowadays, I have a paddleboard, so I’m definitely going to stay!”